 HealthDay story wisely includes harms of nocturia drug for older adults

 The story includes the potential harms of using this drug in the elderly, and mentions that it is already on a list of drugs not to be given to the elderly.
-The story also discusses incidences of low blood sodium levels that sometimes occur with this drug.
+The story also discusses incidents of low blood sodium levels that sometimes occur with this drug.
 It’s not often that we see stories address harms so thoroughly.

 LA Times strikes the right balance by reporting evenly on both harms and benefits of ‘magic mushrooms’ for cancer patients